0x-Nyx/Project-soen-342/artifacts/readme.md

 ## Artifacts

- This directory will contain all project diagrams.
+This directory contains all project artifacts, organized by iteration according to client requirements.